snijderlab/stitch/BatchFiles.md

 Recombine ->
-    -Has parameters defining the behaviour of the recombination step -Aligns the segments from TemplateMatching with the paths from the assembler -Can only be specified once
+    -Has parameters defining the behaviour of the recombination step -Aligns the segments from ing with the paths from the assembler -Can only be specified once
-    -TemplateMatching has to be specified for recombination te be specified
+    -ing has to be specified for recombination te be specified
 <-

 Report ->